pokrakam/abapDevSysInit/README.md

 To automate the repetitive tasks in setting up and personalizing a new ABAP Developer Edition or Trial system.

-Preconfigured setups that can be automated:
+Setups and actions that can be configured:
 - Set up RFC Destination with GitHub Personal Access Token
 - Install GitHub SSL certificate (thanks to @sandraros and @mbtools)
 - Pull a list of repos (requires abapGit full version)